 Amniotic fluid is comprised (in 99%) by the baby’s urine, so the amount of fluid that was removed is replaced within hours.

 The results are announced in two ways.
 The first results for Down’s syndrome or other major chromosomal abnormalities come from PCR and are back in 2- 3 working days.
 In 99% of the cases, they are identical to the final ones.
 These results (the final ones) come from cell cultures and for the major chromosomal abnormalities are back in 2 weeks.
 Whenever we have the results, we will let you know immediately.

 Does the procedure need to be repeated for any reason?

-In about 1% of the cases, the test needs to be repeated because the results will be inconclusive.
-In other cases, there might be mosaicism of cells and this reslut needs to be confirmed by amniocentesis.
+In about 1% of the cases, the test needs to be repeated because the results will be inconclusive. amniocentesis.

 Luckily, the procedure- related risks are uncommon.
 There is a 1 in 100 chance of miscarriage caused by the test.
-This risk is the same as the one from amniocentesis at 16 weeks.
+This risk is the same as the one from CVS at 11- 15 weeks.
 If you were about to miscarry because of the procedure, this will happen in the next, few days.
 The risk goes down by 85% after the first 24 hours.

 There is a 1 in 1000 chance of maternal infection.
 This is why we will disinfect the area with antiseptic and use, practically, sterile methods of performing the procedure.